J-R-1/J-R-1/Kaggle Kernels - Machine Learning/README.md

 <a href='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/exercise-categorical-variables.ipynb'>This Kernel</a> demonstrates how to handle <b>Categorical Variables</b> using <b>Label encoding</b> and with <b>One-Hot encoding</b>.

 <b>Label encoding</b>: Fitting a label encoder to a column in the training data creates a corresponding integer-valued label for each unique value that appears in the training data.
 In the case that the validation data contains values that don't appear in the training data, the encoder will throw an error, because these values won't have an integer assigned to them.
-There are many approaches to fixing this issue like writing a custom label encoder to deal with new categories but in this demonstration we will drop the problematic categorical columns.
+There are many approaches to fixing this issue like writing a custom label encoder to deal with new categories but in this project we will drop the problematic categorical columns.

 Identifying the columns that can be safely label encoded:

 <img src='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/cv_1.png' />

-Dropping problematic columns and applying label encoding to the rest:
+Dropping problematic columns and <b>label encoding</b> the rest:

 <img src='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/cv_2.png' />